TigerRakib/json-extractor-api/README.md

 You can test the API using:

 - **Postman**: Import the provided collection or send a `POST` request to `/api/extract-data/` with the base64 image.
-- **Frontend UI**: A UI is provided to upload images and test the API visually (if hosted).

-> ⚠️ *Due to personal constraints, testing on the hosted UI was not completed.
-However, the API has been thoroughly tested via Postman and works as expected.*

 ---

 ## 🛠️ Setup Instructions